Sometimes I like to record my first impressions when looking at a company website and see if they were right or not.

 Some of the key variables with web hosting are the actual technical features.
 Let’s see what SiteGround and InMotion offer.

 SiteGround offers three plans.
 They are generous but limited to 10, 20 and 40GB of storage.
 Now always be careful with web hosting providers, because there’s often a file limit on top of a storage one.
 But with SiteGround there isn’t any as far as I can tell.
+Notice that all SiteGround plans come with a limi on the websites you can host with them – 1 for StartUp, 2 for GrowBig and 5 for GoGeek.

 Note, however, that the storage needs to be shared between all your websites.
 If you’re on the mid or top tier plans, which allows multiple websites, and host dozens of sites, you might feel a bit cramped for space.